 For such a small town, the selection of food and quality is both surprising and outstanding.
 Some of the best dishes in Mexico can be found in Bacalar.
-Continue reading this post to find out about the restaurants you can’t miss!

 How many days should you spend in Bacalar?

-Bacalar is the perfect place to spend 3-4 days, exploring the lagoon by boat, kayak or paddleboard and visiting some of the surrounding attractions like the nearby rapids.
+Bacalar is the perfect place to spend 3-4 days, exploring the lagoon by boat, kayak or paddleboard, and visiting some of the surrounding attractions like the nearby rapids.

-Alternatively you can just grab a book and a hammock and just relax.
-Sounds pretty perfect doesn’t it?
+Alternatively, you can just grab a book and a hammock and just relax.
+Sounds pretty perfect, doesn’t it?

 Where to stay in Bacalar

+Bacalar is a small lake town, so picking where to stay is a relatively easy decision.
+Exactly what we all love to hear.
 If you stay in the centre of town or in one of the accommodations set on the lake, you can’t go wrong.

-In Bacalar you’ll be able to find a range of accommodation options from hostels to homestays and Airbnbs.
+You’ll be able to find a range of accommodation options from hostels to homestays and Airbnbs.